Receive settlements

 Checkout.com charges a fee on the captured amount per accelerated transaction, in accordance with your billing preferences.
 For more information, see Card processing fees.

-When Checkout.com initiates a settlement through bank transfer, you are charged a fee based on the:
+When Checkout.com initiates a settlement through bank transfer, we charge you a fee based on the:

 - Checkout.com entity you're contracted with